 - Please express interest directly to the school that you are interested in attending.
 You may view our schools open for choice here.
 If you have interest in attending a school other than your home boundary school, you must follow the district Schools Choice process.
 If you have any questions about the Schools of Choice Program, please contact the Admissions Office by phone at 720-972-4055.
 Due to a high volume of inquiries it may take 24-72 hours to return your call.
 The Choice Application is linked above.

 - Upon receiving your complete Early Access Application, the AAGS Department will call to schedule the screening appointment for your child.

 - The results of the screeing process will determine the next steps for IQ Assessment, if an IQ report has not already been provided.
 There is a cost associated with the IQ Assessment as stated on the application.

 - Early Access decisions and assessment results are determined and mailed to families in a timely manner.

-- Although Adams 12 has an Early Access priority deadline of January 31 to align with the Schools Choice Program, the AAGS Department will accept Early Access applications through April 1 but acceptance and/or placement is not gauranteed.
-IQ Assessments are highly recommended as part of the application when submitted after January 31.
+- Although Adams 12 has an Early Access priority deadline of January 24 to align with the Schools Choice Program, the AAGS Department will accept Early Access applications through April 1 but acceptance and/or placement is not gauranteed.
 NO Early Access applications will be accepted after April 1.